arbor-sim/arbor/doc/python/simulation.rst

     3. Retrieve recorded data.

-       The method :py:func:`simulation.samples` method takes a handle and returns the recorded data as a list, with one entry for each probe associated with the *probe id* that was used in step 2 above.
+       The method :py:func:`simulation.samples` takes a handle and returns the recorded data as a list, with one entry for each probe associated with the *probe id* that was used in step 2 above.
 Each entry will be a tuple ``(data, meta)`` where ``meta`` is the metadata associated with the probe, and ``data`` contains all the data sampled on that probe over the course of the